Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Why do accessibility and ADA compliance matter?

-As a small business owner, web accessibility may seem like a technical detail, but it’s actually a critical aspect of creating an inclusive and legally compliant online presence.
-The ADA requires businesses to ensure their websites are usable by people with various disabilities, which includes more potential customers than you may realize.
+As a small business owner, web accessibility might seem like a technical detail, but it plays a direct role in creating an inclusive and legally compliant online presence.
+The ADA requires businesses to ensure their websites are usable by people with disabilities.

 Expanding your customer base